IBM 3740: Equipment

 The IBM 3717 Printer is a band printer or line printer which is considerably larger in size and speeds measured in lines/minute rather than characters per second.
 Depending upon the number of embossed characters on the band being used, the printer rate with 64 characters is 120 lines per minute and with 48 characters is 155 lines per minute.
 The quality of the printed output is excellent and the bands have a reasonable long life.
 Though the bands are expensive and require replacement as they wear out, the speed and quality of the printed output overcomes the logistics of maintenance in many applications.
 The handling of the incoming paper and the printed output is supplied on the printer's stand.

-This printer was amazingly fast to someone who was used to a matrix printer, being capable of producing a days-worth of matrix printed output in a few minutes and having the printed output of excellent quality versus matrix quality.
-However, the cost of the printer including service and maintenance put it out of range that many businesses were willing to afford.
-The life of the band in characters printed was short compared to the life of the printhead of the matrix printer.
-So the decision to incorporate the IBM 3717 printer into a customer's configuration is not an easy sell.
+This printer was significantly faster to users accustomed to a matrix printer, being capable of producing a day's worth of matrix printed output in a few minutes and having the printed output of higher print quality versus matrix printer output.
+However, the cost of the printer including service and maintenance made it unaffordable for many businesses.
+The life of the band in characters printed was relatively short compared to the life of the printhead of the matrix printer.